bitquery/streaming-data-platform-docs/docs/examples/Tron/tron-sunpump.md

   <meta property="twitter:description" content="Get on-chain data of any Sun Pump based token through our Sun Pump API."/>
 </head>

-## Top Sun Pump tokens based on Marketcap
+We are parsing Sunpump DEX, meanwhile you can try following APIs/Streams.

+## Latest Created Sunpump token

-THis query will subscribe you to the latest created sun pump tokens.
+This query will subscribe you to the latest created sun pump tokens.
 You will find the newly created token address in `Log { SmartContract }`.

 Here’s [the query](https://ide.bitquery.io/New-tokens-on-sunpump_1#) to retrieve the latest tokens created on Sun Pump.

+If you remove `subscription` from the below GraphQL query it will become API, for example check [this api](https://ide.bitquery.io/latest-created-Sunpump-tokens).

 ```graphql
 subscription MyQuery {